Franticware/usb-to-ps1-mouse-pro/README.md

 ## Hardware

-Go to `kicad` subdirectory for schematics and PCB design files.
-Alternatively, check `wiring` subdirectory for laymen-friendly picture guide or if you are looking to rewire your older [usb-to-playstation-mouse](https://github.com/Franticware/usb-to-playstation-mouse) adapter.
+See [kicad](kicad) subdirectory for schematics and PCB design files.
+Alternatively, check [wiring](wiring) subdirectory for laymen-friendly picture guide or if you are looking to rewire your older [usb-to-playstation-mouse](https://github.com/Franticware/usb-to-playstation-mouse) adapter.

 ## Enclosure